Bolting

 Fixed Anchors in Wilderness Areas

-Power drills are not permitted in wilderness due to the 1964 Wilderness Act.
 Fixed anchors may be replaced, anchor for anchor, in wilderness.
 A permit is required for the removal, replacement, and placement of fixed anchors in wilderness.
-Apply for a permit, please see the "How to Get a Permit" section below.
+To apply for a permit, please see the "How to Get a Permit" section below.

 Is my permit request in a wilderness area?
 Check this map of wilderness areas.